Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

           utility

          Versions:
+            gnuplot/5.4.3-cpeAMD-22.08
             gnuplot/5.4.3-cpeAOCC-21.12
-            gnuplot/5.4.3-cpeAOCC-22.06
+            gnuplot/5.4.3-cpeAOCC-22.08
             gnuplot/5.4.3-cpeCray-21.12
             gnuplot/5.4.3-cpeCray-22.06
-            gnuplot/5.4.3-cpeGNU-21.12
-            gnuplot/5.4.3-cpeGNU-22.06
+            gnuplot/5.4.3-cpeCray-22.08
+            ...
     ```

-    so even though the capitalisation of the name was wrong, it can tell us that
+    (abbreviated output) so even though the capitalisation of the name was wrong, it can tell us that
-    there are six versions of gnuplot.
-The `cpeGNU-22.06` and `cpeCray-22.06`
+    there are multiple versions of gnuplot.
+The `cpeAOCC-22.08` and `cpeCray-22.06`
     tell that the difference is the compiler that was used to install gnuplot,
-    being the GNU compiler (PrgEnv-gnu) and the Cray compiler (PrgEnv-cray),
+    being the AMD AOCC compiler (PrgEnv-aocc) and the Cray compiler (PrgEnv-cray),
     respectively.
 This is somewhat important as it is risky to combine modules
     compiled with different compilers.